canonical/launchpad-manual/how-to/running.rst

 Other Linux distributions that have LXD should work too, though we don't test on them.

-For the containers, these instructions should work with Ubuntu 20.04 LTS.
-22.04 is known not to work yet.
+Launchpad requires Ubuntu 20.04 LTS with Python 3.8.
+Ubuntu 22.04 is known not to work yet.

-Launchpad requires at least Python 3.8 (i.e. at least Ubuntu 20.04 LTS).

 We'd like Launchpad to run on other operating systems, especially `Debian GNU/Linux <https://www.debian.org/>`_, so that more people can contribute to